ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 ## Acknowledgements
 Thank you to [Miguel Palacios](http://palaciosfinance.com/) not only for originating the idea of Government Human Capital Contracts (for the record he actually used the term "State Human Capital Contracts"), but also for graciously giving of his time to discuss his ideas with me.
 And to Andrew Pooley (co-founder of [Umuzi](https://www.umuzi.org/)) for reading my early draft and helping stress test the idea.

+## Footnotes

+[^1]: Its beyond the scope of this post to compare those models, but in short:
+- Government Loans differ to GHCC because government still has to decide how to distrute funds
+- Social Impact Bonds differ in that the repayments are related to more abstract measures than taxable income.
+Repayment by government is thus limited to existing funds which caps the upside and limits potential investment.
+It also means that government has to interpret what it thinks are worthwhile measures.